This week, the ratings of three auto parts stocks on Portfolio Grader are down. Each of these rates a “D” (“sell”) or “F” overall (“strong sell”).

-This week, Allison Transmission Holdings, Inc. (NYSE:ALSN) falls to a D (“sell”), worse than last week’s grade of C (“hold”).
-In Portfolio Grader’s specific subcategories of Earnings Growth, Earnings Momentum, Margin Growth, and Sales Growth, ALSN also gets F’s.
-For more information, get Portfolio Grader’s complete analysis of ALSN stock.
+This week, Modine Manufacturing Company (MOD) falls to a D (“sell”), worse than last week’s grade of C (“hold”).
+Modine Manufacturing specializes in thermal management systems and components, bringing heating and cooling technology and solutions to diversified global markets.
+In Portfolio Grader’s specific subcategories of Earnings Growth, Earnings Momentum and Earnings Surprise, MOD also gets an F. Shares of the stock are being traded at a very rapid pace, up 399.2% from the week prior.
+For more information, get Portfolio Grader’s complete analysis of MOD stock.

 Louis Navellier’s proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results — with A being “strong buy,” and F being “strong sell.”
 Explore the tool here.